dimastatz/visum/docs/brief.md

 The whole idea of Cloud is [elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)).
 Cloud will provide as many resources as one requests.
 Mistakes in resource sizing, scaling in/out, keeping idle resources will result an overspending.
 This problem is well known.
 A bunch of companies provide software for financial management of cloud resources.

 ### 3. An Invisible Waste
-Application performance optimization is time-consuming and demands the highest level of expertise.
-It is done only when necessary.
-For example, expert developers invest a lot in application optimization when computing resources are limited, like in embedded systems.
-[Cloud Native Applications](https://en.wikipedia.org/wiki/Cloud_native_computing) designed for scalability and run on Cloud where resources are virtually unlimited.
-And that’s why Cloud Applications optimization is not necessary.
-It is done only when the cloud cost skyrockets.
-So, most of the time Cloud Native Applications are not optimized.
+It is 'normal' for [Cloud Native Applications](https://en.wikipedia.org/wiki/Cloud_native_computing) to be suboptimal from performance point of view.
+Cloud Native Applications are designed for scalability and run on Cloud where resources are virtually unlimited.
+When a Cloud Native Application reaches 100% of CPU utilization on production it is easier to scale out resources than execute a hard and time-consuming performance optimization activities.
+Performance optimization is done only when the cloud cost skyrockets.

 ### 4. Need or Desire
 [40 Billion](https://techmonitor.ai/technology/cloud/cloud-spending-wasted-oracle-computing-aws-azure) of US dollars that are wasted yearly, energy efficiency, reducing [carbon footprint](https://en.wikipedia.org/wiki/Carbon_footprint) - all these are good reasons to invest in Cloud Cost Optimization tools.

 ## Solution
 [Visum](https://github.com/dimastatz/visum) is a Cloud Cost Optimization Platform that uses AI techniques to expose and handle an Invisible Waste of Cloud Native Applications.
-See Visum Github repo for high level design.
+See Visum Github [repo](https://github.com/dimastatz/visum) for high level design.